larsjuhljensen/tagger/README.md

 and then ensure tagcorpus is in your path.

+Alternatively, you can download a Docker image with the tagger already compiled.

 ### Input Files and Options ###

 You will need several input files to run tagcorpus.
 Documents, entities, names and types are required, and the others are optional.